William B. Davis

-William Bruce Davis (born January 13, 1938) is a Canadian actor, best known for his role as the Cigarette Smoking Man on The X-Files.
+William Bruce Davis (born January 14, 1938) is a Canadian actor, best known for his role as the Cigarette Smoking Man on The X-Files.
 Besides appearing in many TV programs and movies, he founded his own acting school, the William Davis Centre for Actors Study.
-In his personal life, he is an avid water-skier, lectures on skepticism at events such as the Committee for Skeptical Inquiry's CSICon, and advocates for action on climate change.
-In 2011 he published his memoir, Where There's Smoke ...
+In 2011, he published his memoir, Where There's Smoke ...
 The Musings of a Cigarette Smoking Man.

 Early life and education

 Davis was born in Toronto to a lawyer father and psychologist mother.
 In 1949, he began his acting career as a child, in radio drama and summer stock theatre.
 His cousins Murray and Donald Davis ran the Straw Hat Players in Ontario in the late 1940s and early 1950s, and rehearsed in the basement of Davis's house.
 When they needed a boy, they gave William his first professional acting job.
 He subsequently became a boy actor on Canadian Broadcasting Corporation (CBC) radio before his voice broke.

-In 1955 he enrolled at the University of Toronto to study philosophy, but actively pursued an acting career, as did his friend Donald Sutherland.
+In 1955, he enrolled at University College in the University of Toronto to study philosophy, but actively pursued an acting career, as did his friend Donald Sutherland.

 In 1959, he graduated from the University of Toronto with a Bachelor of Arts degree in philosophy.
-While at university he switched his attention from acting to directing and with his partner, Karl Jaffary, ran the Straw Hat Players for four years.
+While at university, he switched his attention from acting to directing and with his partner, Karl Jaffary, ran the Straw Hat Players for four years.